GamingDerp/ALH-Bot/README.md

 - Gay (Shows how gay a user is, ie: "69% gay")
 - Phrase (Responds with a phrase)
 - Cute (Sends a picture of a cute animal)
-- Cat (Sends a picture of a few cats)

 ==More Coming Soon==